TrellixVulnTeam/swahilipython_SCMU/Doc/library/ctypes.rst

 Structures and unions
 ^^^^^^^^^^^^^^^^^^^^^

-Structures and unions must derive from the :class:`Structure` and :class:`Union` base classes which are defined in the :mod:`ctypes` module.
-Each subclass must define a :attr:`_fields_` attribute.  :attr:`_fields_` must be a list of *2-tuples*, containing a *field name* and a *field type*.
+Structures and unions must derive kutoka the :class:`Structure` and :class:`Union` base classes which are defined in the :mod:`ctypes` module.
+Each subkundi must define a :attr:`_fields_` attribute.  :attr:`_fields_` must be a list of *2-tuples*, containing a *field name* and a *field type*.